PaperZeroMC/Zero/CONTRIBUTING.md

     - It should show something like [this](https://gist.github.com/zachbr/21e92993cb99f62ffd7905d7b02f3159) in the text editor you get.
     - If your editor does not have a "menu" at the bottom, you're using `vim`.
       If you don't know how to use `vim` and don't want to learn, enter `:q!` and press enter.
 Before redoing this step, do `export EDITOR=nano` for an easier editor to use.
-1. Replace `pick` with `edit` for the commit/patch you want to modify (in this case the very first commit, `purpur File Patches`), and "save" the changes;
+1. Replace `pick` with `edit` for the commit/patch you want to modify (in this case the very first commit, `zero File Patches`), and "save" the changes;
 1. Make the changes you want to make to the patch;
 1. Run `git add .` to add your changes;